ElYusubov/ElYusubov/README.md

 🏆 25+ years of experience in software development and system design.

+📺 Learn Azure Bicep 💪 with LinkedIn courses https://www.linkedin.com/learning/instructors/elkhan-yusubov

 📝 Blogging at #CloudMarathoner https://thecloudmarathoner.com

 📝 Connect with me on LinkedIn https://www.linkedin.com/in/elkhanyusubov

-💬 Ask me questions on Azure Architecture, Policy, Infrastructure as Code, DevSecOps and Cybersecurity.
+💬 Ask me about Azure Architecture, Policy, Infrastructure as Code, DevSecOps, and Cybersecurity.

 🤔 Connect with me on TwitterX: https://twitter.com/ElYusubov